harpreet621/CodSoft-Task-2/README.md

 # CodSoft-Task-2
-Task 2 on Car Puchasing using Python
+Task 2 on Car Sales using Python